Is Study Abroad Affordable?

 Look into financial aid and scholarships that may be available to you

 The key to getting your hands on financial aid or scholarship money is to start early and plan ahead.
-There is information on this website to help you find additional funds.
-Visit the Financial Aid and Scholarships page to get more information about all of these options.
+Visit the Financial Aid and Scholarships webpages to get more information about these options.

 Look carefully at your lifestyle and budget right now

 Are there ways you could save money?
 Do you currently have a job that would allow you to save additional money for a study abroad experience?
 If you don't have a job currently, could you consider getting one?
 Many students are able to save funds for studying abroad just by working part-time and budgeting carefully.

 Program costs can vary widely by program location.
 For example, many large cities in Europe have high costs of living while cities of comparable size in Latin America usually have much lower costs of living.
 Consider studying abroad in a less traditional location - you will usually save money!
 Also, you may find that a program in a small town or city, regardless of the country, provides better value than a program that is based in a large city.

 Live like a local